 Ever since I made the Meyer Lemon Flan, I can’t seem to stop making custards.
 I can’t get enough of the beautiful, velvety texture, rich creaminess, and the flavor possibilities seem endless.

 Do you remember the difference between flan and crème brûlée?
 Both are custards, but instead of the thin caramel sauce layer for flan, sugar is hardened on the top surface to form a crust on crème brûlée.

 - Pandan is a tropical plant that grows in Southeast Asia.

-- To use pandan, the leaves are made into a paste (or extract), which has a subtle nutty-floral flavor and gives foods a very pretty and quite striking green color.
+- To use pandan, the leaves are made into a paste (or extract) which gives foods a very pretty and quite striking green color.

 - Many people think that pandan is to Asia what vanilla is to the Western world, though with a completely different scent and taste.

 - The pandan leaves are also often used in the way banana leaves are used to wrap things like chicken or sticky rice.

 What does Pandan taste like?